-The most common form of coded squelch has the generic name CTCSS (Continuous Tone Coded Squelch System), but is better know by Motorola's trade name PL (Private Line), or just the nickname "tone."
-Taken from the commercial services, subaudible tones are not generally used to keep others from using a repeater but rather are a method of minimizing interference from users of the same repeater frequency.
-CTCSS tones are sine-wave audio tones between 67 and 250 Hz, that are added to the transmit audio at a fairly low level.
+The most common form of coded squelch has the generic name CTCSS (Continuous Tone Coded Squelch System), but is better known by the nickname "tone."
+Taken from the commercial services, subaudible tones are generally not used to keep others from using a repeater but rather are a method of minimizing interference from users of the same repeater frequency.
+CTCSS tones are sinewave audio tones between 67 and 250 Hz, that are added to the transmit audio at a fairly low level.
 They are subaudible only because your receiver's audio circuit is supposed to filter them out.
 A receiver with CTCSS will remain silent to all traffic on a channel unless the transmitting station is sending the correct tone.
 Then the receiver sends the transmitted audio to its speaker.

-For example, in Fig 18.14 a mobile station on hill A is nominally within the normal coverage area of the Jonestown repeater (146.16/76).
+For example, in Fig 18.13 a mobile station on hill A is nominally within the normal coverage area of the Jonestown repeater (146.16/76).
 The Smithtown repeater, also on the same frequency pair, usually cannot hear stations 150 miles away.
 The mobile is on a hill and so he is in the coverage area of both Jonestown and Smithtown.
 Whenever the mobile transmits both repeaters hear him.